 Some important facts about spinlock

-Use spinlock only for locking code that executes realy fast perhaps few microseconds i.e. a briefnning is preferred over blocking
+Use spinlock only for locking code that executes fast perhaps few microseconds i.e. a brief spinning is preferred over blocking

 Always prefer locks over spinlock as spinlock although consumes less times in some scenarios consume lot of CPU

-In this section we have seen what is spinlock, why we need it and how we can implement it.
-In general SpinLock is more of internal concept that is used as part of some of the .Net classes specially slim versions of synchronization constructs.
+In this section we have seen what spinlock is, why we need it and how we can implement it.
+In general SpinLock is more of internal concept that is used as part of some of the .Net classes especially slim versions of synchronization constructs.

 Semaphore (Non - Exclusive)